understandable-machine-intelligence-lab/Quantus/README.md

 #### Testing
 Tests are written using [pytest](https://github.com/pytest-dev/pytest) and executed together with [codecov](https://github.com/codecov/codecov-action) for coverage reports.

-## How to Cite the Toolbox
+## Citation

-If you find this toolbox or its companion paper [**Quantus: An Explainable AI Toolkit for Responsible Evaluation of Neural Network Explanations**](https://arxiv.org/abs/2202.06861) interesting or useful, please cite us:
+If you find this toolkit or its companion paper [**Quantus: An Explainable AI Toolkit for Responsible Evaluation of Neural Network Explanations**](https://arxiv.org/abs/2202.06861) interesting or useful in your research, use following Bibtex annotation to cite us:

 ```
 @article{hedström2022quantus,
       title={Quantus: An Explainable AI Toolkit for Responsible Evaluation of Neural Network Explanations},